This Professional Organizer Loves Tidying Up — and She Makes $150 an Hour

 In the years since, she’s morphed her job as a freelance house cleaner into a full-time gig as a professional organizer.

-Today, the 28-year-old charges $150 an hour to help people organize their closets, pack and unpack during a move and, generally speaking, declutter their lives.
+Today, she charges $150 an hour to help people organize their closets, pack and unpack during a move and, generally speaking, declutter their lives.

 Becoming a Professional Organizer

 Weinstock’s first hint that organizing might be a viable career path came to her while she was cleaning apartments in New York.

 “I was working for a young tech guy,” she explains.
 “He loved me.
 I refolded his whole closet and he was blown away.
 I looked in his closet and I couldn’t stand that the T-shirts were unfolded.
 My clients saw how passionate I was about cleaning and organizing and tidiness, and I think that helped them vouch for me when I made that transition.”

 She launched her professional organizing company a little over three years ago and began building her client base through referrals and by sharing organization advice on her blog.
 She also writes about tidiness for various publications.

 Weinstock typically works Sunday through Friday.
 Although she’s always thinking about how to build her brand (she also wants to write a book about organizing), she tries to take Saturdays off.

 Because she works with the “chronically disorganized,” many of Weinstock’s jobs are booked somewhat last-minute.

 Though her clients vary, many are women.
 Frequently, they’re young moms or pregnant women who are nesting and preparing for a baby.
 She often works with New Yorkers, but Weinstock says she’ll travel anywhere to work with a client, as long as they cover the cost.